Alimony Lawyer Sandy

 Upon the termination of a marriage or civil union, either (or both) spouse may petition the court requesting alimony payments to help with living expenses they may not be able to cover themselves.
-Whereas child support has a court-approved method of calculation, alimony isn’t clear cut.
+Whereas child support has a court-approved method of calculation, alimony isn’t clear-cut.
 Should both spouses have an interest in shared businesses, things get even more complex.
 Can an attorney help?

 Accumulating experience as a premier Sandy alimony attorney, Emy Cordano can help navigate the complex process of applying for, and receiving, spousal support payments from another party.
-Before engaging in a lengthy battle, Emy can offer mediation services that both help expedites the application process, and may help alleviate any undue hardship clients may experience in court.
+Before engaging in a lengthy battle, Emy can offer mediation services that both help expedite the application process, and may help alleviate any undue hardship clients may experience in court.

 How Alimony Works in Utah

 Clients wonder how much, and for how long, alimony payments may be.
 In terms of length, alimony is generally granted on a 1:1 ratio, meaning every year in a relationship equals one year of alimony.
-Generally, courts are apprehensive in awarding alimony for relationships with than five years invested, although final determination is made by the judge.
+Generally, courts are apprehensive in awarding alimony for relationships with more than five years invested, although final determination is made by the judge.
 Regardless of one or both party’s petition, judges will look at the person with the least income, and determine how much goes out and comes in every month.

 The court will look at the other person’s income using the same calculation.
 Whichever party has a greater ability to pay, or earn, will be ordered to pay alimony to others who cannot.
 The process can be quite complex if filing alone; Emy will provide exceptional levels of service as your Sandy alimony attorney, working hard to file your case and calculate income properly.